apache/cordova-docs/docs/fr/edge/guide/platforms/ios/webview.md

 ## Ajouter vos actifs HTML, CSS et JavaScript

-1. Créez un nouveau dossier dans votre projet sur disque, `www` par exemple.
+1. Create a new directory in your project on disk, `www` for example.

-2. Mettez vos actifs HTML, CSS et JavaScript dans ce dossier.
+2. Put your HTML, CSS and JavaScript assets into this directory.

-3. Glissez et déposez le dossier dans le navigateur de projet de Xcode.
+3. Drag and drop the directory into the Project Navigator of Xcode.

 4. Cliquez sur le bouton radio de **créer des références de dossier pour tous les dossiers ajoutés** .